Eiriksak/CPOSS/README.md

 - Anaconda 4.5.11
 - Install all the packages from `requirements.txt`

-After starting the notebooks, it should be quite straight forward when running the notebooks, as long as you have installed Hadoop and Spark correctly.
+After running `jupyter notebook`, it should be quite straight forward when running the notebooks, as long as you have installed Hadoop and Spark correctly.

 ___